 Pet-friendly vacation rentals often benefit from:

-PetScreening is a process that helps operators collect and review information about a guest’s pet before arrival.
-This may include vaccination records, behavioral history, and owner accountability agreements.
+PetScreening is a process that helps operators collect and review information about a guest’s pets and animals before arrival.
+This may include breed, weight, bite history, rabies vaccination, behavioral history, and owner accountability agreements.

-Unauthorized pets limit visibility for operators.
-Without documentation or pet-related agreements in place, enforcing policies and addressing incidents becomes more difficult.
+Unauthorized pets limit visibility and increase the risk for operators.
+Without documentation that a guest is not bringing a pet or animal, enforcing policies and addressing incidents becomes more difficult.

 As guest expectations continue to evolve, pet-friendly policies are becoming an increasingly important part of the short-term rental landscape.

-Operators who approach those policies with structure and consistency are often better positioned to protect their properties, support their teams, and create stronger guest experiences.
+Operators who approach those policies with structure and consistency are often better positioned to protect their properties, increase revenue and bookings, support their teams, and create stronger guest experiences.

 PetScreening helps bring clarity into an area of operations that has traditionally been difficult to manage.
 With better information, stronger documentation, and clear accountability, operators can make decisions with greater confidence and create pet-friendly experiences that work for both guests and properties alike.